cosmos/gaia/docs/validators/validator-faq.md

 - `in validator set`: Validator is in the active set and participates in consensus.
 The validator is earning rewards and can be slashed for misbehavior.
 - `jailed`: Validator misbehaved and is in jail, i.e. outside of the validator set.

-  - If the jailing is due to being offline for too long (i.e. having missed more than `95%` out of `10,000` blocks), the validator can send an `unjail` transaction in order to re-enter the validator set.
+  - If the jailing is due to being offline for too long (i.e. having missed more than `95%` out of the last `10,000` blocks), the validator can send an `unjail` transaction in order to re-enter the validator set.
   - If the jailing is due to double signing, the validator cannot unjail.

 - `unbonded`: Validator is not in the active set, and therefore not signing blocs.
 The validator cannot be slashed and does not earn any reward.
 It is still possible to delegate ATOM to an unbonded validator.
 Undelegating from an `unbonded` validator is immediate, meaning that the tokens are not subject to the unbonding period.